JvanKatwijk/qt-dab/README.md

 Tuning accurarcy
 =======================================================================

-Dab Frequencies are in the range of app 175 to 225 MHz.
+Dab frequencies are in the range of app 175 to 225 MHz.
 Different devices have a different **tuning accurary** in this range.
-While the different SDRPlay and AIRspy devices show a tuning offset of some 0 to 30 Hz, especially the popular DABsticks show - in general - a larger offset
+While the different SDRPlay and AIRspy devices show a tuning offset of some 0 to 30 Hz, especially the popular DABsticks show - in general - a larger offset.

 ![6.8](/res/read_me/tuning-offset.png?raw=true)